rustam-python/customized_PyPDF4/README.md

+This is fork of PyPDF4 with patches added by community.

 # PyPDF4
 PyPDF4 is a pure-python PDF library capable of splitting, merging together, cropping, and transforming the pages of PDF files.
 It can also add custom data,